MohammadSeyedabadi/MohammadSeyedabadi.com/src/posts/en-how-create-multilevel-dropdown-menu-react.md

 This tutorial is a simplified version of [ this tutorial ](https://blog.logrocket.com/how-create-multilevel-dropdown-menu-react/) written by Ibadehin Mojeed.

-If `you can not do that` want a complete explanation, you have to read his article.
+If you want a complete explanation, you have to read his article.
 He also has another article where he explans how to make dropdown menus with CSS.
 You could check that out [here](https://blog.logrocket.com/making-dropdown-menus-css/).
 At the end we will have something like this:

 ![Final-outcome-react-multilevel-dropdown-menu-project](img1-Final-outcome-react-multilevel-dropdown-menu-project.gif)